About the Homes Located at 31 Wharf Road

 • The Bolinas Community Land Trust and Habitat for Humanity Greater San Francisco have teamed up to build eight new affordable homes all designed with long-term affordability in mind.

-• The eight homes at 31 Wharf will be new construction of condos.
+• The eight homes at 31 Wharf will be newly constructed units.

-• The project will include robust community engagement with a focus on building trust through transparent outreach and a clear, open homeowner selection process.
+• The project includes robust community engagement with a focus on building trust through transparent outreach and a clear, open homeowner selection process.

-• We are prioritizing early and ongoing engagement with local leaders, stakeholders, and community-based organizations.
+• Our outreach plans prioritize early and ongoing engagement with local leaders, stakeholders, and community-based organizations.

 • While we’ll market in a very targeted way we expect most interest and success to come from families who live, work, or have roots in West Marin.

 • From the start, this project has been designed to serve working families in West Marin.
-We intend to prioritize outreach and applicant support to families who live or work in West Marin.
+Outreach and marketing will be targeted to households in West Marin and those least likely to apply.

 When is this project starting and ending and what can the community expect?

-• Construction is scheduled to begin in December and is expected to take approximately 16-18 months to complete.
+• Construction started in late January 2026 and is expected to take approximately 16-18 months to complete.

 • We will do our best to minimize disruptions and share information in advance.
 Construction hours will typically be Monday through Friday, 7:00 a.m. to 5:00 p.m.
 Some Saturday work may occur, especially during volunteer build days.